gabrielsanchez/curriculum-2u/datascience/data-visualization/visualizing-data-with-plotly/lesson.md

 By the end of this lesson you will be able to:

 - Present data in more engaging and user-friendly formats.
-- Create common chart types (histograms, scatter plots) with Plotly.
+- Create common chart types (line charts, bar charts, scatter plots) with Plotly.
 - Customize plots with titles, labels, and legends.

 ## Key terms